 Professor Flake joined the ONU Law faculty in 2016.
 He writes on topics related to labor and employment law, focusing on religious discrimination in the workplace and initiatives to increase ex-offender employment.
-His most recent research project addressed how the law can encourage employers and employees to work together in assessing whether an employee's religious beliefs can be reasonably accommodated.
-His work has appeared in numerous top journals, including the Alabama Law Review, Boston College Law Review, Illinois Law Review, Iowa Law Review, Minnesota Law Review, Ohio State Law Journal, University of Pennsylvania Law Review, Washington University Law Review, and Wisconsin Law Review.
+His most recent research project addressed how courts can more fairly assess whether a workplace religious accommodation is fair to both the employer and employee.
+His work has appeared in numerous top journals, including the Alabama Law Review, Boston College Law Review, Illinois Law Review, Iowa Law Review, Minnesota Law Review, Ohio State Law Journal, University of Pennsylvania Law Review, Washington University Law Review, Washington Law Review, and Wisconsin Law Review.
 He has also published in several leading sociology journals.

-Professor Flake teaches Civil Procedure I and II, Conflict of Laws, Employment Discrimination, and a Labor and Employment Law Practicum.
+Professor Flake teaches Civil Procedure I and II, Conflict of Laws, Employment Discrimination, Labor and Employment Law Practicum, and Sports Law Seminar.

 JD, University of Michigan Law School